 While being courteous and polite should underpin every daily encounter, it’s especially important when entering a workplace for an interview.
 You never know whose opinion—from the receptionist to the security staff—will be sought when evaluating your appropriateness for a position.

 You’ve dressed the part but there’s another subtle way to prove how capable you are.
-Come equipped with an additional copy of your CV as well as a rich and demonstrative portfolio or examples of any relevant work.
+Come equipped with an additional copy of your CV(opens in a new tab or window) as well as a rich and demonstrative portfolio or examples of any relevant work(opens in a new tab or window).
 It also pays to bring a notebook and a pen—you never know when you might need these and you’ll look suitably prepared if you have this to hand.

-Create a killer portfolio to showcase your best work with a Canva template such as Green and White Media Kit or Mint Green and White Corporate Social Media Report.
+Create a killer portfolio to showcase your best work with a Canva template such as Green and White Media Kit(opens in a new tab or window) or Mint Green and White Corporate Social Media Report(opens in a new tab or window).

 Even when posed questions that steer towards negativity (‘what didn’t you like about your last job?’ for example), try to maintain an attitude of positivity.
 Find reasons to truthfully discuss why you liked or learned a lesson from a negative job or situation—it’s much easier to endear yourself to a potential future employer if you project an attitude of problem-solving as opposed to problem creation.